-(II) This course focuses on learning industrial automation, PLC (Programmable Logic Controller), control and interfacing of Variable Frequency Drives (VFD), circuitry to field devices (input/output connections to the real world), industrial field-bus networking, allowing the automation of industrial environments.
+This course focuses on learning industrial automation, PLC (Programmable Logic Controller), control and interfacing of Variable Frequency Drives (VFD), circuitry to field devices (input/output connections to the real world), industrial field-bus networking, allowing the automation of industrial environments.
 Students will work on industrial controllers and learn techniques for industrial automation.
 A component of this course is how ethics and Professional Responsibilities of being an "Engineer" shapes a Global Society, and how working professionals interact with other persons in a global and pluralistic society.
 Students should take at least two FE modules in the same semester.
-1 hour lecture; 2 hours lab; 1 semester hour.
 Prerequisite: EENG385, EENG389, EENG284, EENG282, EENG307.
-Co-requisite: EENG392 or EENG393 or EENG394.